Your Complete Guide To IIFYM Carb Cycling

 While your calorie intake does play a key role in leptin levels, carbs more than anything impact it.
 So someone on a very low carb diet for an extended period of time is going to find that they experience a faster decline in their leptin levels than someone who is eating more carbs with their diet.

 What’s the one way that you can help reset leptin, regaining your energy?
+Check out our Macro Calculator.

 Your Metabolic Rate, and Calming Hunger and Cravings